michael0k/michael0k.github.io/_posts/2025-11-06-We-Have-Spotify-Wrapped-At-Home.md

     For October , the most frequent hour of listening was 11.0

-Finally, the average peak streaming hour for the year (so far).
+The average peak streaming hour for the year (so far).

 ```python
 print(f"The average peak streaming hour of 2025 is {int(np.mean(peak_hours_list))}.")